swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 We previously considered making `totalCount` a settable property on `ProgressManager`, but this would introduce a race condition that is common among cases in which `Sendable` types have settable properties.
 This is because two threads can try to mutate `totalCount` at the same time, but since `ProgressManager` is `Sendable`, we cannot guarantee the order of how the operations will interleave, thus creating a race condition.
 This results in `totalCount` either reflecting both the mutations, or one of the mutations indeterministically.
 Therefore, we changed it so that `totalCount` is a read-only property on `ProgressManager`, and is only mutable within the `withProperties` closure to prevent this race condition.

 ### Representation of Indeterminate state in `ProgressManager`
 There were discussions about representing indeterminate state in `ProgressManager` alternatively, for example, using enums.
 However, since `totalCount` is an optional and can be set to `nil` to represent indeterminate state, we think that this is straightforward and sufficient to represent indeterminate state for cases where developers do not know `totalCount` at the start of an operation they want to report progress for.
 A `ProgressManager` becomes determinate once its `totalCount` is set to an `Int`.

+### Allow declared custom additional property to be any type that can be casted as `any Sendable`
+We initially allowed the full flexibility of allowing developers to declare `ProgressManager.Property` types to be of any type, including structs.
+However, we realized that this has a severely negative impact on performance of the API.
+Thus, for now, we allow developers to only declare `ProgressManager.Property` with only certain `Value` and `Summary` types.

 ## Acknowledgements
 Thanks to